Ouarzazate Solar Power Station: Water use

 Water consumption for the Ouarzazate Noor complex is estimated at 2.5 to 3 million m3 per year for one wet-cooling project (Noor I) and two dry-cooling projects (Noor II and III).
 The water is sourced from the Mansour Eddahbi dam via pipeline.

 Water is needed for cooling, as well as to clean the reflectors regularly with high-pressure water hoses and brushes from trucks.

-Fossil fuel use

-Fuel needs for the Ouarzazate complex have been estimated at 19 t/day of gasoil for a capacity of 500 MW.